 South Asian women are achieving phenomenal success yet when it comes to visibility, it’s never easy to find role models closer to home here in Australia.

-This year’s award theme, ‘It Takes A Village’ recognises those who have made a difference in their community – we rise when we lift each other.
+2023′ theme ‘It Takes A Village’ recognised those who have made a difference in their community – we rise when we lift each other.

 We received a phenomenal 90+ nominations, from which our team of judges shortlisted finalists across nine categories, with the winners revealed at an in-person ceremony, held on 29 November.
 Find out who they are below.